Adult Education in the United States

 Adult Education Systems

 In the United States, adult education is structured at the state level, with each state, plus the inhabited territories and the District of Columbia, determining how administration and oversight will be handled and how funding will be allocated.
-For example, the adult education office may be housed within the K-12 education department, or within the community college or technical college division, or within the labor department’s workforce development agency.
+For example, the adult education office may be housed within the state’s K-12 education department, or within its community college or technical college division, or within the state labor department’s workforce development agency.

-Adult education courses and programs can be provided by a variety of organizations, including community colleges, school districts, community centers, community-based nonprofits, and adult secondary schools.
-Providers range from formal programs with salaried professional teachers and staff to community-based organizations that offer basic literacy classes in conjunction with housing, job counseling, and other social supports, to all-volunteer tutoring taking place through community centers and houses of worship.
+Adult education courses and programs can be provided by a variety of organizations, including community colleges, school districts, community centers, libraries, community-based nonprofits, and adult secondary schools.
+Providers range from formal programs with salaried professional teachers and staff, to community-based organizations that offer basic literacy classes in conjunction with housing, job counseling, and other social supports, to all-volunteer tutoring taking place through community centers and houses of worship.

 To find adult education programs by city and state, visit the National Literacy Directory.